brandur/sorg/content/drafts/minimalism.md

 !fig src="/assets/minimalism/sea.jpg" caption="Nothing left to add.
 Nothing left to take away."

-For a long time we had a very big and very aspirational goal at Heroku: by breaking up the platform's "kernel" (the infrastructure powering user applications) and moving it piece by piece into the user space that it supported, we could have Heroku run _on Heroku_.
-In the ultimate manifestation of production minimalism, the kernel would continue to diminish in size until eventually vanishing completely.
-The specialized components that it contained would be retired, and we'd be left a single perfectly uniform stack.

-This concept obviously won't apply to everyone, but most of us can benefit from architecture that's a little simpler, a little more conservative, and a little more directed.
+Most of us can benefit from architecture that's a little simpler, a little more conservative, and a little more directed.
 Only by concertedly building a minimal stack that's stable and nearly perfectly operable can we maximize our ability to push forward with new products and ideas.

 [kiss]: https://en.wikipedia.org/wiki/KISS_principle